Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Introduction

-The case when the instances in a class differ (described as continuous heterogeneity) has been described as an important issue in multiple review articles over a range of years, e.g., \cite[p.~221]{TaylorGlaeserJSB2008} to \cite[p.~55]{BaiMcMullanScheres2015} to the report of the 2017 Nobel Prize in Chemistry~\cite{nobelprizechemistry2017}.
-However, recent reviews~\cite{Ludtke.MethodsEnzymology.2016,Scheres.MethodsEnzymology.2016} describe only a limited number of methods and limited success.
+Alternative problem statements focus on one or more issues including the following issues: \begin{itemize} \item Use additional information: For instance, Refs.~\cite{JinSorzanoRosaTrevinBilbaoCastroNunezRamirezLlorcaTamaJonic.normalmodes.Structure.2014,SorzanoRosaTrevinTamaJonic.normalmodes.JSB.2014} start with a reference structure from which normal modes can be computed and then compare projections of the reference structure deformed by the normal modes with the images. \item Large-scale motions: For instance, Refs.~\cite{DashtiETCFrankOurmazdRibosomeBrownianMachinePNAS2014,FrankOurmazd.Methods.2016} is a manifold-based method for interpolating among the many structures that can be computed from certain datasets such as the ribosome dataset of Ref.~\cite{DashtiETCFrankOurmazdRibosomeBrownianMachinePNAS2014}. \item Compute properties of the continuously heterogeneous particle ensemble: For instance, Ref.~\cite{TagareKucukelbirSigworthWangRao.JSB.2015} computes, directly from image data, the first few (e.g., 5) principal values and components of the 3-D electron scattering intensity of the particle. \end{itemize}

+Many problem statements and algorithm solutions, some of which are described above, have been recently reviewed~\cite{Jonic.conformationalheterogeneity.CurrOpinStructBiol.2017}.
+Additional recent reviews~\cite{Ludtke.MethodsEnzymology.2016,Scheres.MethodsEnzymology.2016} by the primary authors of two of the widely used software systems describe fewer problem statements and algorithm solutions.
 For instance, Ref.~\cite{Ludtke.MethodsEnzymology.2016} describes only methods for dealing with discrete heterogeneity and Ref.~\cite{Scheres.MethodsEnzymology.2016} describes only methods for dealing with discrete heterogeneity with some extensions to some forms of continuous heterogeneity when subregions of the structure move as rigid bodies~\cite[Sections~4.4--4.6]{Scheres.MethodsEnzymology.2016}.
 Therefore, new methods for characterizing continuous heterogeneity are needed.

 Data resampling~\cite{PenczekKimmelSpahn2011,SpahnPenczek2009,ZhangKimmelSpahnPenczek2008,PenczekYangFrankSpahnBootstrapMethodJSB2006,SimonettiMarziMyasnikovFabbrettiYusupovGualerziKlaholzNature2008} is one class of existing approaches: multiple datasets are created by resampling the original dataset, a structure is computed for each dataset, and then statistics are computed by averaging over the multiple structures.
 When the particle has symmetry, the symmetry is generally imposed on each of the structures.
 This may be the reason that the resulting spatial variance functions (i.e., the variance as a function of position) are known to have anomalous peaks on and near symmetry axes of the particle~\cite[p.~173]{Ludtke.MethodsEnzymology.2016}.
 Since the symmetry axes can be the location of important biology, e.g., the Flock House Virus example of Section~\ref{sec:introduction:symmetry}, anomalous results near symmetry axes is not a satisfactory situation.
 However, computing asymmetry reconstructions and allowing the symmetry to appear in the averaging operation requires substantially more data and computation and may not be practical.